Summer Harbor Guide

 - more in outdoors & recreation/

 In addition to providing breathtaking views, the City's miles of public shoreline also offer spots to bike, kayak, sail and, of course, sunbathe.
-We've put together daylong itineraries that string together some of the City's best waterfront attractions, from the historical to the recently unveiled.
+We've put together daylong itineraries that string together some of the best waterfront attractions.
 Whether you're a first-time visitor or a lifelong resident, you'll find plenty to discover—and return to—all season long.

 Day One: West Side